yarusx/GLC/readme.md

 <p>Hello everyone.</p>
 I was interested in a dataset called <b>The Global Landslide Catalog Export</b> from <b>NASA</b> site.
 I like NASA as an organization - their goals and what they are doing.
 Also, they have a very well structured web page for datasets.
-This subject isn't relevant to me professionally, but I think it's a good chance for broaden my horizons.
+This subject isn't relevant to me professionally, but I think it's a good chance to broadening my horizons.
 <p>
 You could look at the dataset here: <a href="https://data.nasa.gov/Earth-Science/Global-Landslide-Catalog-Export/dd9e-wu2v">NASA</a></p>
 <p>Here comes a <i>short description</i> of the GLC dataset: "<b>The Global Landslide Catalog (GLC)</b> was developed with the goal of identifying rainfall-triggered landslide events around the world, regardless of size, impacts or location.
 The GLC considers all types of mass movements triggered by rainfall, which have been reported in the media, disaster databases, scientific reports, or other sources.
 The GLC has been compiled since 2007 at NASA Goddard Space Flight Center.
 This is a unique data set with the ID tag “GLC” in the landslide editor."</p>